 The unnecessary martyr/Cousin under the axe

 3rd track covers the biggest upset of the whole story, the execution of Mary Queen of Scots.
 The Narration will state, that Elizabeth did not want Mary to be executed, so for 19 years, Mary was to be prisoner to Elizabeth for her fear for Mary is intended to cause uprisings.
 Elizabeth’s hand was forced, the extrinsic events like the Black Death blighting Britain, as well as Crop failures and the need to expand control in the Netherlands proved costly.
 The situation was desperate, and the final nail in the coffin, came from the Babington plot with evidence to suggest that Mary was involved.

 Once finished, she placed her head on the block proudly with one of the maids wrapping her handkerchief around her eyes, the executioner got ready while Mary prays.
-He then strikes with his axe, hits the knot. surprisingly, Mary did not scream in pain, a second chop came, but not fully clean cut, from a third slice from the axe, the head is fully severed is raised to the audience, executioner says “god save the queen!”.
+He then strikes with his axe hitting the knot.
+Surprisingly, Mary did not scream in pain, a second chop came, but not fully clean cut.
+From a third slice from the axe, the head is fully severed and then is raised to the audience, executioner says “god save the queen!”.
 With nearly everyone weeping, it truly reflected a sad point in the story.
 Elizabeth is in her room, upset.
-Beale enters, confirms the execution has happened, Elizabeth is in rage saying, “You carried out the death warrant without my consent, you will be taken to the tower!”
+Robert Beale (The one who organised the execution without Elizabeth’s command) enters, confirms the execution has happened, Elizabeth is in rage saying, “You carried out the death warrant without my consent, you will be taken to the tower!”

 The narrator states that Elizabeth knew there were dire consequences ahead.
 As a result, Spain made a declaration of war with Elizabeth after hearing the news of Mary’s execution, Philip was upset when writing the declaration, as it was forced upon him to act.